Frequently asked questions

 What happens if I go into Hospice care?

-Patients are seen first by a Palliative Care Coordinator, a senior nurse with specialist skills in palliative care A plan of care is developed and patients are seen by other members of the multidisciplinary team to ensure that care given is appropriate for each individual and their family.
+Patients are seen first by a Palliative Care Coordinator, a senior nurse with specialist skills in palliative care.
+A plan of care is developed and patients are seen by other members of the multidisciplinary team – that could be a physiotherapist, massage therapist, doctor, spiritual carer or counsellor – to ensure that the care given is appropriate for each individual and their family.

 Can I stay at home and be cared for by Hospice?

 Most people using the Hospice’s services prefer to stay at home.
 We will do everything we can to support patients and their whānau to stay in the comfort of their own home.
 Sometimes patients may benefit from some time at our specialist Inpatient Unit in Newtown for respite care, symptom management or end-of-life care.